sabertoothmax/Automatic-Azan-Quran-On-Echo/README.md

 This code is an alternative to Alexa Skill or Google Home App.

-It is used to play Azan and Quran automatically on schedule on Amazon Echo, Google Home or other wireless speaker over bluetooth.
+It is used to play Azan and Quran automatically at the correct times on Amazon Echo, Google Home or other wireless speaker over bluetooth.

 This code requires a Raspberry Pi or similar single-board computer to run on.
 The current implementation is for Raspberry Pi.